Emrion/bin-upgrade/README.md

 Options:
 * -f: don't check "XX.x-RELEASE", instead pass it directly to `freebsd-update`.
+* -p: do not execute `pkg-static upgrade -f` in case of major upgrade.
+For security reason, it won't even propose to remove old files.
-* -r: run in real mode (no dry run).
+* -r: run in real mode.
 Execute `freebsd-update`.

-Both options have no effect for others commands than XX.x-RELEASE.
+These options have no effect for others commands than XX.x-RELEASE.

 ---------------------------------